 Remember the client’s math is different from the attorneys.
 I always keep in mind that we can act as our own insurance company.
 We can win enough cases where we can take on risk.
 We lost a tough case last month where we lost $120,000 in expenses that we put out preparing the case.
 Tough blow but we had a $5.3 million verdict two weeks before that.
 So we can absorb the losses.
 The client has just one case.
 Which is why that $450,000 offer on the 50% chance of $1 million makes sense.

-It is also worth noting that a client’s risk assessment often changes over the course of a case.
+It is also worth noting that a client’s risk assessment often changes throughout a case.
 The insurance company’s risk assessment also changes just before trial.
 This is why we have so many courthouse steps deals.
 When it is no longer an abstract concept, everyone assesses risk differently.

 Every personal injury lawyer in Maryland has a client right now that needs the money as soon as humanly possible.
 They bake into their decision their need for immediate money as they well should in most of the cases.
 But most of our clients are really looking to maximize the value of their claim and while they would like to get their money as soon as possible – there is a time value for money for a reason – they don’t want to compromise their claim.
 As with risk, it is a very personal decision based on factors that the victim’s attorneys cannot fully understand.